Best Sleep Schedule for Night Shift Workers: A Practical Guide

 This approach breaks your sleep into two blocks.
 You get a longer "core sleep" after work and a shorter nap before your shift.

 Biphasic sleep divides your rest into two separate periods instead of one long stretch.
 The first block happens right after your shift, typically 4-5 hours of core sleep.
-This gives your body the deep sleep it needs most.
-Then you wake up and live a more "normal" afternoon and evening.
-You can pick up kids from school, run errands, see friends, or handle appointments.

 The second block is a 2-3 hour nap before your shift starts.
 This tops off your sleep total to the full 7-9 hours and ensures you start work alert and rested.
-Some people find this schedule feels less isolating because they're awake during typical social hours.
-It requires more planning, but offers flexibility that the consolidated schedule cannot match.

 Example Schedule: